EasySteer: A Unified Framework for High-Performance and Extensible LLM Steering: The EasySteer Framework

 \section{The EasySteer Framework}

-The EasySteer framework consists of four integrated modules: the Steering Vector Generation and Application Module (illustrated in Figure \ref{fig:fig1}) as the two core components, along with a comprehensive Resource Library and an Interactive Demonstration System.
+The EasySteer framework consists of four integrated modules: the Steering Vector Generation and Application Module (Figure \ref{fig:fig1}) as the two core components, along with a comprehensive Resource Library and an Interactive Demonstration System.